tblazevic/moonlander/README.md

 ## The lander, terrain and camera

 The lander itself is a quad with a texture.
-Using thrusters does not change velocity or acceleration, but [jerk](https://en.wikipedia.org/wiki/Jerk_(physics)), in order to have smoother landings.
+Using thrusters does not directly change velocity or acceleration, but [jerk](https://en.wikipedia.org/wiki/Jerk_(physics)), in order to have smoother landings.
 Horizontal speed is slightly decreasing to enable strategic decisions regarding fuel consumption.
 Vertical speed is only affected by gravity.